I'm Serious: Background

+After the album failed to garner much success beyond regional boundaries, T.I. and manager Jason Geter considered their grassroots promotional marketing in Southern cities, and questioned their need to enter a second album cycle with the label.
+A bargain proposed by T.I. gave Arista three options: disburse US$2 million to each of the album's executive producers, arrange a 50/50 revenue cut, or drop him from the label; Arista ultimately chose the latter.
+T.I. then signed with Atlantic Records within the next two years, through which he released his second studio album, Trap Muzik (2003), as well as each of his subsequent releases until 2014.

+Content

+As a teenager, T.I. was a drug dealer; such activity is frequently detailed on the album.
+By age 14, he had been arrested several times.

 Critical reception

 Upon its release, I'm Serious received positive reviews from most music critics.
 Some critics, however, pointed to the fact that many of the tracks sounded the same and that a few were blatant rip-offs.
 AllMusic writer Jon Azpiri wrote "T.I. claims to be the king of the South, but on I'm Serious he fails to show and prove.
 He does, however, have potential.
 If his talent ever matches his confidence, he may be headed for stardom."
 Down-South gave the album a four out of five stars saying "With his solo finally about to drop, this album should be his gateway into the mainstream arena.
 Overall, this album is all I expected plus more.
 I don't seen how anyone couldn't like it because it's comprised [sic] so much diversity.
 So when you see this album on store shelves, be sure to grab it, you won't be disappointed."

 HipHopDX wrote "Lyrically, Atlanta-bred T.I.
 (TIP to kids around the way) isn't far behind a lot of other gifted young cats tryin' to make it in the rap game.
 But rather than doing stand-up on the mic or seeing how many words he can rhyme with Versaci, this 20-year-old tells wonderfully-detailed stories on I'm Serious about coming up when all the elements try to keep you down.
 But T.I.'s at his best when he uses his head and not his, well, head.
 Similarly, I'm Serious gets it done by talking about familiar hip hop topics (gats, girls and makin' green), but doing it in a way that somehow comes off as fresh and original."
 Rhapsody writer Sam Chennault wrote "The opening salvo from one of Southern hip-hop's most charismatic emcees, I'm Serious is more introspective and less bombastic than T.I.'s subsequent work.
 "Still Ain't Forgave Myself" and "What Happened" are surprisingly tender, though "Dope Boyz" and the Neptunes-produced "What's Your Name" set the stage for the emergence of T.I.'s playa/pusha persona."